Dirk Benedict: Cancer

 In the 1970s, Benedict survived a prostate tumor, which he refused to have tested for malignancy.
 Having rejected conventional medical treatment, he credited his survival to the adoption of a macrobiotic diet recommended to him by actress Gloria Swanson.

 Marriage and family

 In 1986, he married Toni Hudson, an actress with whom he has two sons, George and Roland.
 Hudson had previously appeared as Dana in the fourth season A-Team episode titled "Blood, Sweat and Cheers".
 They divorced in 1995.

-In 1998, Benedict learned that he also has another son, John Talbert (born 1968), from an earlier relationship, who had been placed for adoption.
-With the help of his adoptive parents, Talbert discovered and contacted his birth parents.
+In 1998, Benedict learned that he also has another son from an earlier relationship, who was placed for adoption.